openrisc/openrisc.github.io/architecture.md

 {% endfor %}

 {% if drafts == 0 %}
-*There are currently no proposals review*
+*There are currently no proposals for review*
 {% endif %}